Homes for Ukraine Scheme privacy notice

 Our reasons for using personal information include:

-• Supporting guests under the scheme to find alternative accommodation in the event of sponsorship breakdown;
+• Supporting guests under the scheme to find alternative accommodation.

-• Provision of financial grants to hosts and refugee guests;
+• Providing financial grants and payments for hosts and refugee guests.

-• Providing weekly updates and guidance to Sponsors via an email newsletter (added to notice on 13 April 2022)
+• Providing updates and guidance via an email newsletter.

 Our legal basis for processing your information